SundayReds/SkyMM-NX/README.md

 When the save function is invoked, the INI and `Plugins` files will be modified accordingly and saved to the SD card.

 ### Changes Made To Original Work
-1. Change all suffixes to be single letter only.
+1. Changed all suffixes to be single letter only.
     - For example, `EnaiRim - Textures` should now be formatted as `EnaiRim - T`.

-- The skyrim.ini file has a line limit of 1024 characters, which can be hit very quickly if we use the lengthy original suffixes scheme on NexusMods (I hit it around 16 mods, even with succinct base modnames).
+    - The `Skyrim.ini` file has a line limit of 1024 characters, which can be hit very quickly if we use the lengthy original suffixes scheme on NexusMods (I hit it around 16 mods, even with succinct base modnames).
     - This change hence aims to remove all of that unnecessary character bloat from the `skyrim.ini` configuration file so that more mods can be loaded.

-2. Very small under-the-hood fixes
+2. Added a feature to give each mod an in-app alias.
+Pressing `X` while hovering over a mod prompts user to add an alias to the mod, which will then be saved to disk and then loaded up the next time.
+Entering an empty alias will delete the current alias, if any, associated with the selected mod.
+The aliases will be saved in a human-readable format in `skymm-alias.txt` within the same folder. which the user can opt to edit directly instead of going through the app.
+    - eg. Mod `A` as displayed in-app can now be given the alias `Crossbows of Skyrim`, which will display in-app as `A (Crossbows of Skyrim)`.
+The alias will be saved in a human-readable format in `skymm-alias.txt` within the same folder.
+The user can opt to edit the `.txt` directly.
+    - Allows user to shorten base names of mods as much as they want without runnning the risk

+3. Small fix to suffix checking for Animations.

+The main application was not made by me.
+All credit for that goes to [caseif](https://github.com/caseif/SkyMM-NX).

 ### Naming Scheme (updated)